CosmoLike/cocoa/README.md

     (main) git push origin main

 Important note: **never** revert the branch ordering on squash merging by squashing the `main` changes to the `xyzdev` branch.

+Another useful git hack is related to developing Cocoa from a git tag.
+We reserve git-tags to set milestones in our development, so they are good starting points for the development of new features.
+Let's assume the developer wants to clone the git tag `v4.0-beta8`

+**Step :one:** Clone the repository from the desired tag, here assumed to be `v4.0-beta8`.

+    "${CONDA_PREFIX}"/bin/git clone git@github.com:CosmoLike/cocoa.git  --branch v4.0-beta8 cocoa

+This will put the repository in a detached stated.

+**Step :two:** Move the detached state to a new local branch, via the command

+    git switch -c mylocalbranch

+Now, all commits will be associated with this local branch.

+**Step :three:** At the end of development, fetch and checkout the remote branch the user wants to upload the local development

+    git switch -c myremotebranch origin/myremotebranch

+This will switch the repository to the `myremotebranch`.
+Users can verify that this is indeed the case with the command `git branch`.

+**Step :four:** Assuming here that `myremotebranch` is the the main branch, merge the changes made on the local branch via the command

+    git merge mybranch

+If `myremotebranch` is the main branch, then follow the instructions above to perform a `squash merge`.

 ### :interrobang: FAQ: How to download and run Cosmolike projects? <a name="running_cosmolike_projects"></a>